abhilipsasahoo03/Covid-19-stats-chrome-extension/README.md

 stats.html - a webpage to update you with live Covid-19 updates worldwide

+style.css - a CSS file to define styles and fonts for stats.html file

 stats_icon.png - a statisics icon that is an integral part of the extension, where you can click and begin the execution of the extension

 ## Adding a chrome extension: